 Here is the final shot of the whole room.
 Hopefully, this gets you in the spirit for creating a beautiful table setting!
 My future Christmas Home Tour posts will include my living room decor, kitchen and breakfast room decor, basement decorations, my Christmas trees and some gift wrapping inspirations.
 Thank you for stopping by during this very busy time of year!

-Thanks for stopping by today!
 If you would like to see the details of the other Christmas Home Tour posts, click on these links below.
 In these posts, there are links to shop some of the looks I have shared and see the details of how the designs were created.

 Photos by Alan Cox of Cox Creative Photography